 Steering Gear System has been the part of ships ever since its existence.
-One of the first steering system was the pair of oars used to propel and steer the ship.
-With advance in technology the system evolved from oars blade to rudder and shanks to rudder stock & tiller facilitating turning moment.
+One of the first steering systems was the pair of oars used to propel and steer the ship.
+With the advance in technology, the system evolved from oars blade to rudder and shanks to rudder stock & tiller facilitating turning moment.

 Regulation for Steering Gear System: